 John had owned the refinery with several other parties, including two gentlemen known as the Clark Brothers, whom he chose to buy out in 1865, gaining him significant control of the refinery and putting most of his wealth into the oil business.
 This left him and his partner, a chemist by the name of Samuel Andrews, to be the only ones left controlling the refinery.
 They started their business up, calling themselves Rockefeller and Andrews and it was the day that John’s legacy would begin.

-Rockefeller’s dedication to using all of the byproduct produced by the crude oil refinement process really set him apart from his competition and enabled him to gain dominance in the oil refinery world.
+Rockefeller’s dedication to using the crude oil refinement process byproduct set him apart from his competition and enabled him to gain dominance in the oil refinery world.
 The money coming in was extremely good and soon he was able to build another refinery and would go on to end up owning the largest refinery in the world.
-He was able to gain a strong market dominance due to the fact that the Cleveland area had plenty of capacity to produce kerosene oil and his efforts at improving the refinement process only yielded more results.
+He was able to gain a strong market dominance due to the Cleveland areas capacity to produce kerosene oil and his efforts at improving the refinement process yielded better and better results.

 In 1870, Rockefeller decided that his partnership with Andrews and Flagler (another oil tycoon) had run its course and that he was ready for more than just a partnership.
 He wanted to run his own operation and so he started Standard Oil Company, a corporation.
-He issued shares to his partners, but established himself as chairman.
-He had seen the immense opportunity that had existed in oil, but there was a problem in the way: competition.
-The barriers to entry for the oil business weren’t particularly high, all one needed was just enough money to purchase a refinery and then they would be good to go.
-This meant that there would be plenty of competition for Standard Oil, competition that Rockefeller did not want to have to deal with.
+He issued shares to his partners but established himself as chairman.
+He had seen the immense opportunity in oil, but there was a problem: competition.
+The barriers to entry for the oil business weren’t particularly high — all one needed was just enough money to purchase a refinery and they could start thier business — meaning there would be plenty of competition for Standard Oil; competition that Rockefeller did not want to have to deal with.

 Many might believe that Rockefeller was acting ruthlessly with the way that he absorbed other companies, but he saw it differently.
-The man had always been extremely focused on processes and systems, going so far as to be obsessed with tracking every single expense that he had made (whether personal or professional) within a little book he called Ledger A. When he focused on consuming the weaker refineries or the businesses that weren’t doing so well, he considered himself to be doing them a favor, as the reason they were failing wasn’t because they didn’t have a good product, but rather because they had poor business processes.
+The man had always been extremely focused on processes and systems, going so far as to be obsessed with tracking every single expense that he had made (whether personal or professional) within a little book he called Ledger A. When he focused on consuming the weaker refineries and underperforming businesses, he considered himself to be doing them a favor, as the reason they were failing wasn’t because they didn’t have a good product, but rather because they had poor business processes.
 Indeed, Rockefeller’s focus on process was so extremely pressing, that it was the sole reason that Standard Oil was doing so well.
 The company continued to grow simply because Rockefeller understood the logical underpinnings of the business and knew what was necessary for the company to do well.

-Yet, despite the fact that Standard Oil was growing huge and had quickly gained control of 90% of the domestic oil market due, there was a growing hatred stemming from the public toward Rockefeller’s actions.
-The press had treated him quite bitterly, looking at his backroom deals, secret bargains and transportation arrangements with the railroads as being unethical and unfair.
-They pointed their finger at his own growing wealth and made snarky comments about how the workers for Standard Oil were being exploited.
-To make matters worse, despite the fact that Standard Oil had made kerosene so cheap, cheap enough to be used in just about every home, it was growing clear that the government didn’t want Standard Oil to be so big.
+Yet, despite the fact that Standard Oil had quickly gained control of 90% of the domestic oil market, there was a growing hatred stemming from the public toward Rockefeller’s actions.
+The press treated him bitterly, looking at his backroom deals, secret bargains and transportation arrangements with the railroads as being unethical and unfair.
+They pointed their finger at his growing wealth and claimed Standard Oil workers were being exploited.
+To make matters worse, despite the fact that Standard Oil had made kerosene cheap enough to be used in just about every home, it was growing clear that the government didn’t want Standard Oil to be so big.
 This was a big problem.

 Standard Oil was, more or less, the first real monopoly within America.
-It hard worked hard to gain market dominance and had firm control over the oil market.
-The vilification of the company was intense, despite the fact that it had employed over 100,000 employees, putting many Americans to work and creating industry across the country.
-It didn’t help that during the height of his company’s power, a book was released documenting all of the practices that Rockefeller had been engaging in during the time.
+It had worked hard to gain market dominance and had firm control over the oil market.
+The vilification of the company was intense, despite the fact that it had employed over 100,000 employees Americans and created industry across the country.
+It didn’t help that during the height of his company’s power, a book was released documenting all of the practices that Rockefeller had engaged in whilst building this corporation.
 There was a lot of pressure at that point, and it was starting to get to Rockefeller’s head.
 He grew ill from the stress and began losing his hair, he suffered from severe insomnia and depression at times.
-He had worked so very hard to create a massive company that was seriously changing the way America did business, but he it wasn’t worth too much due to the fact that he was growing hated by the world around him.
+He had worked very hard to create a massive company that was changing the way America did business, but in the end, was hated by those he tried to serve.

-These factors led to Rockefeller making the decision to slow down his own role in the company.
-It had, for a brief time, been the biggest oil company in all the world, but the problem was that he found himself entirely unable to seize control of the foreign markets like he had once dreamed of.
-As the pressure from the public and scrutiny from the government increased, it was becoming clear that he wouldn’t reach his dream of owning all the oil on the planet.
-Of course, such a dream might not have been realistic, but it was one of the things that had encouraged Rockefeller to push forward.
+These factors led to Rockefeller making the decision to reduce his role within Standard Oil.
+It had, for a brief time, been the biggest oil company in all the world, but the problem was that he found himself entirely unable to seize control of the foreign markets as he had once dreamed of.
+As pressure from the public and scrutiny from the government increased, it was becoming clear that he wouldn’t reach his dream of owning all the oil on the planet.

-Eventually the government had ruled that Rockefeller’s company was in violated of the Sherman Anti-Trust Act, a bill designed to prevent companies from colluding and work together, and ordered that Standard Oil be broken up into smaller companies.
-This was ruled in 1911 and they were given six months to get their affairs into order.
-34 companies ended up emerging out of Standard Oil and since Rockefeller had money invested into Standard Oil, he would also be given shares in those 34 companies as well.
-This inadvertently ended up increasing his money even more, due to the fact that each smaller company would go on to start making money and gaining equity of its own.
-His wealth increased to 900 million dollars which was quite a hefty sum.
+Eventually, the government ruled that Rockefeller’s company violated the Sherman Anti-Trust Act, a bill designed to prevent companies from colluding and work together, and ordered that Standard Oil be broken up into smaller companies.
+This was ruled in 1911 and Rockefeller was given six months to get their affairs into order.
+Standard Oil was eventually broken into 34 companies and as the major shareholder of Standard Oil, Rockefeller was awarded shares those 34 companies as well.
+This inadvertently ended up increasing his fortune as each of those 34 companies began to flourish.
+That year, his wealth increased to 900 million dollars.

-With Standard Oil, having been shattered into many different companies, Rockefeller found himself no longer working as hard with big oil.
-His health had gone to pieces and he found himself beginning to focus more on his philanthropy.
-While he might have been perceived as a ruthless business man, a shrewd dealer and a tough, no-nonsense negotiator, he was also a deeply religious man.
-He was Baptist man and followed after the Christian principles of giving to those who were in need.
-One such principal that he took very seriously was the idea that when a man is to give to others, he is to do it in secret, a principle espoused by Jesus Christ.
-So, while many people in America reviled him for his role in Big Oil and the practices that many considered to be exploitative, most did not know about the charitable efforts that he had with his money.
+With Standard Oil having been broken up, Rockefeller found himself no longer working as hard with big oil.
+His health had suffered and he found himself beginning to focus more on his philanthropy.
+While he was a ruthless businessman, a shrewd dealer, and a tough, no-nonsense negotiator, he was also a deeply religious man.
+He was a Baptist man and followed after the Christian principles of giving to those who were in need.
+One such principle that he took very seriously was the idea that when a man is to give to others, he is to do it in secret, a principle espoused by Jesus Christ.
+So, while many people in America reviled him for his role in Big Oil and the practices that many considered to be exploitative, most did not know about the charitable efforts.

 A man obsessed with process, however, Rockefeller didn’t just hand his money to those who were poor, but rather he focused on developing a good system of giving away money so that it would create the most good in the world.
-He focused on funding education as much as he could, investing money into the founding of the Atlanta Baptist Female Seminary as well as granting 80 million dollars to the University of Chicago.
-Science and medicine were important to him as well, as he founded the Rockefeller Institute for Medical Research in 1901.
+He funded education as much as possible, investing money into the founding of the Atlanta Baptist Female Seminary as well as granting 80 million dollars to the University of Chicago.
+Science and medicine were also important to him, as he founded the Rockefeller Institute for Medical Research in 1901.
 Its mission was to figure out what was causing diseases and how to stop them.
 Thanks to the existence of the Institute, many breakthroughs in medical science were made.

-His emphasis on education could be seen throughout all of his life, starting when he was just a young man, to the end of his life.
-One such products of his focus on higher education was the creation of the General Education Board, founded in 1903.
-The General Education Board’s purpose was to promote education amongst all people and distributed plenty of money in order to help improve education at just about every level.
+His emphasis on education could be seen throughout his entire life.
+One such product of his focus on higher education was the creation of the General Education Board, founded in 1903.
+The General Education Board’s purpose was to promote education amongst all people and distributed large sums of money to help improve education at just about every level.